If you are looking forward to learning how to juice lemons without a juicer, then you are in the right place!

 - Cut your lemons lengthwise instead of width-wise.
 This trick will expose more of the pulp area.
 Thus, making it easier for you to get more juice out of it.

-We have reviewed: 8 Best Juicers for Kale & Spinach in 2021
+We have reviewed: 8 Best Juicers for Kale & Spinach

 What are the benefits of drinking lemon juice?